apache/polaris/docs/quickstart.md

 Replace `XXXX` and `YYYY` with the client ID and client secret generated when you created the `quickstart_user` principal.

-Similar to the CLI commands above, this configures Spark to use the Polaris catalog running at `localhost:8181`.
+Similar to the CLI commands above, this configures Spark to use the Polaris running at `localhost:8181`.
 If your Polaris server is running elsewhere, but sure to update the configuration appropriately.

 Finally, note that we include the `hadoop-aws` package here.
 If your table is using a different filesystem, be sure to include the appropriate dependency.